Congratulations! Don’t hesitate to alert me: bach@uni-freiburg.de. Will fix ASAP.

 button.

-to compensate for the image inversion.
-[Need to use surface mirrors to avoid double images.]
+to compensate for the image mirroring/inversion.
+[BTW: surface mirrors are needed to avoid double images.]

 I see two possible scenarios: